Filexor/sd-webui-top-k-emphasis/readme.md

 - "a": Adds `value` after appling emphasis.
 - "ps": Subtracts `value` before appling emphasis.
 - "s": Subtracts `value` after appling emphasis.
+- "ta": Sum of thresholded elements will be added to `value` th element.
+- "taa": Sum of absolute of thresholded elements will be added to `value` th element.
+- "ts": Sum of thresholded elements will be subtracted to `value` th element.
+- "taa": Sum of absolute of thresholded elements will be subtracted to `value` th element.
+- "tw": Sets multiplier of "ta" and "ts" by `value`.
 ## Notes
 ### Typical number of channels
 - "c": 768 for clip_l and 1280 for clip_g